Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 Now, the bad news: reboots are hard, whether it's a 1980s movie franchise or an engineering team's workflow.
 Agile development books often promise instant turnarounds and enthusiastic teams that immediately see value.
 Culture is better understood as the inertia of a team, and changing that inertia requires force.

 But stick with it!
-Each domino gets easier and easier, with leaps of belief and capability greater with ever successful iteration.
-I've seen teams that were completely flummoxed estimating a single ticket will be effortless collaborating on stores and communicating context without second though.
-The only way that happens is the hard work of a team in rebuilding their collaborative culture, step by step, domino by domino.
+Each domino gets easier and easier, with leaps of belief and capability greater with every successful iteration.
+I've seen teams that were completely flummoxed estimating a single ticket later effortlessly collaborating on stories and communicating context without a second thought.
+The only way that happens is through the hard work of a team in rebuilding their collaborative culture, step by step, domino by domino.

 Seeing it Through